benc-uk/touchmidi-old/README.md

   <div class="widget slider_v" colour="#EE8800" midicc="1, 51" label="#"></div>
 </div>
 ```
-Adds a slider widget, with a orange colour which will send MIDI control change number 51 on MIDI channel 1
+Adds a slider widget, with a orange colour which will send MIDI control change (CC) number 51 on MIDI channel 1

 ### Tested Browsers
 Tested on Chrome v49.
 Chrome is the only browser known to work due to limited MIDI support in other browsers e.g. Firefox and Safari do not support the Web MIDI API spec https://www.w3.org/TR/webmidi/

+### Example Screenshots
 ![Screenshot](https://cloud.githubusercontent.com/assets/14982936/14171601/b0087d10-f72b-11e5-9369-19930949bdb9.png)